James Ossuary: Trial of Oded Golan

 Oded Golan claimed publicly to believe his finds were genuine.
 Hershel Shanks declared that he did not believe the evidence of forgery and launched a personal complaint against IAA director Shuka Dorfman.
 Lemaire supported his original assessment when Frank Cross regretted Shanks' attitude.
 The Royal Ontario Museum, in its statement about Oded Golan's arrest and the validity of the so-called James Ossuary stated, "There is always a question of authenticity when objects do not come from a controlled archaeological excavation, as is the case with the James Ossuary."
 However, the museum's decision to rush the ossuary into an exhibition was criticized by scholars.
 Eric M. Meyers called the ROM "reckless", and Joe Zias said, "They saw the opportunity to make a fast buck and they did it."
+The ROM rejected these criticisms, stating that it had conducted thorough examinations of the ossuary and consulted scientific experts prior to the exhibition.
+According to ROM senior curator Edward J. Keall, tests conducted by the museum supported the authenticity of both the ossuary and the inscription, concluding that the weathering was consistent across the surface.

 The Israel Antiquities Authority wants to limit the trade in Bible-era artifacts, which they believe encourages grave robbers, who smuggle the choicest finds out of the country.

 On December 29, 2004, the Israeli Justice Ministry charged Golan, three other Israelis, and one Palestinian, with running a forgery ring that had been operating for more than twenty years.
 Golan was indicted in an Israeli court along with his three co-defendants: Robert Deutsch, an epigraphy expert who has given lectures at the University of Haifa; collector Shlomo Cohen; and antiquities dealer Faiz al-Amaleh.
 They were accused of manufacturing numerous artifacts, including an Ivory pomegranate which had previously been generally accepted as the only proven relic from the Temple of King Solomon.
 Golan denied the charges.